Published on June 8, 2015

 However, if Outlook Mac 2011 14.3.2 or later edition is in use, then it should be notified that some hunk filtering features, particularly for Exchange server connection are made.

 The Junk E-mail Protection… feature is deactivated.
 An SMTP address can be added to the list of Blocked senders and to do that, follow the steps shared below:

 In this case, local senders can be blocked.
-For this, select the email whose sender has to be blocked, click on the Junk button on the Home ribbon.
+For this, select the email where sender has to be blocked, click on the Junk button on the Home ribbon.
 Now, click on Block Sender or choose Junk E-mail Protection.
-This will allow to manually add an email address to the list of blocked senders.
+This will allow you to manually add an email address to the list of blocked senders.